 - can perform many functions at the same time, giving people flexibility in how they use them, and finding the right balance between the various functions of a space

-- connect areas and residents to each other and to the amenities they value.
+- connect areas and residents to each other and to the public

 Auckland is already starting to recognise the value of turning its public places to new and multiple uses.
 This needs to be accelerated.